History of the Supreme Court of the United States: Roberts Court (2005–present)

 On August 8, 2009, Sonia Sotomayor became the first Hispanic-American to serve on the Supreme Court after being nominated by Barack Obama and confirmed by the Senate to replace the retiring Justice David Souter.
 On May 10, 2010, President Obama nominated Elena Kagan to replace the retiring Justice John Paul Stevens.
 She was confirmed on August 7, 2010.
 On January 31, 2017, President Donald Trump nominated Neil Gorsuch to replace the late Justice Antonin Scalia (who died on February 13, 2016), and he was confirmed on April 7, 2017.
 On July 9, 2018, President Trump nominated Brett Kavanaugh to replace the retiring Justice Anthony Kennedy.
 He was confirmed on October 6, 2018.

 On March 16, 2020, the Supreme Court announced it would postpone oral arguments in response to the COVID-19 pandemic, disrupting its operation for the first time in 102 years.
 Six months later on September 18, Ruth Bader Ginsburg died at the age of 87, opening up a seat in the Supreme Court.
-President Donald Trump nominated Amy Coney Barrett as a replacement on 26 September 2020, less than two months before the 2020 general election.
-She was confirmed by the Senate in a 52–48 vote on October 26, 2020 eight days prior to the same election.
-On June 30, 2022, Stephen Breyer retired, and Ketanji Brown Jackson, who was already confirmed on April 7, 2022 by a 53-47 vote, was sworn in as his replacement.
+President Donald Trump nominated Amy Coney Barrett as a replacement on September 26, 2020, less than two months before the 2020 general election.
+She was confirmed by the Senate in a 52–48 vote on October 26, 2020, eight days prior to the same election.
+On June 30, 2022, Stephen Breyer retired, and Ketanji Brown Jackson, who had already been confirmed on April 7, 2022 by a 53–47 vote, was sworn in as his replacement.

 Justice Ruth Bader Ginsburg led the liberal bloc during much of this court, while Justices Antonin Scalia and Clarence Thomas led the conservative bloc.
 Chief Justice Roberts and Justice Anthony Kennedy were considered to be in the "middle" of the court.

+On November 13, 2023, for the first time in its history the court issued a Code of Conduct for Justices of the Supreme Court of the United States to set "ethics rules and principles that guide the conduct of the Members of the Court."